jpcolino/IPython_notebooks/README.md

 My favourites?

-- **Algorithmic Problems in Python**: *(Computer Science)* It contains more than 50 algorithmic problems about generators, list comprehension, map/reduce/filter problems, decorators, regular expressions...
+- [**Algorithmic Problems in Python**](https://github.com/jpcolino/IPython_notebooks/blob/master/Algorithmic%20Problems%20in%20Python.ipynb): *(Computer Science)* It contains more than 60 algorithm problems about generators, list-comprehension, map/reduce/filter problems, decorators, regular expressions, simulations, classes...
 This is still a *work-in-progress*, but feel free to have a look, and enjoy.

 - **Doing Science with Python**: *(Python programming)* this one is huge, almost a book... and it is still 'work-in-progress' but it contains not only the basics about data-containers, or basic algorithms, but also advance hash-functions and functional programming... but more specifically, or advanced in Python, maybe you find intriguing the notebooks about **Decorators, Closures and Wrappers** or the one about **Iterables, Generetors and Yield**, or related with **High Performance Computation (HPC)** check **HPC Cython vs. Multiprocessing** out.
 Hope you like.